Free Revocable Living Trust

 Two

 The signing and witnessing requirements for a Revocable Living Trust are the same as for executing a Last Will.
-In Ohio, a Living Trust must be signed and attested in the conscious presence of the Grantor, by two or more competent witnesses, who saw the Grantor subscribe, or heard the Grantor acknowledge the Grantor's signature.
+In Virginia, a Living Trust must be signed by the Grantor and acknowledged by them in the presence of at least two competent witnesses, present at the same time; and those witnesses willl sign the Living Trust in the presence of the Grantor.

 This document preview is formatted to fit your mobile device.
 The formatting will change when printed or viewed on a desktop computer.